vmware-tanzu/velero/site/docs/v0.11.0/README.md

 command-line client **and** version-specific sample YAML files for deploying Velero to your cluster.
 Follow the instructions under the **Install** section of [our documentation][29] to get started.

-_The code and sample YAML files in the master branch of the Velero repository are under active development and are not guaranteed to be stable.
+_The code and sample YAML files in the main branch of the Velero repository are under active development and are not guaranteed to be stable.
 Use them at your own risk!_

 ## More information